Silbetoldo/Silbetoldo/README.md

 ## Olá!
 Eu sou a Silvana Betoldo 👀✨
-▶ Graduated in Analysis and Development of Systems and Computer Networks.✔<br>
+▶Graduated in Analysis and Development of Systems and Computer Networks.✔<br>
 ▶Experience as a Network and Data Communications Analyst.✔<br>
 ▶Teacher and Web Front-End Developer and Basic Android Native Mobile. ✔<br>
 💖Passionate about technology and thirsty for constant learning, I'm always looking to improve my skills and knowledge. ✔<br>